paradimdata/varimatstream/README.md

 In addition, we have stored some results of processed data (such as noise) in the memory, which can be shared with other processed signals later, so that the program has a higher speed.

-On the other hand, all filter data (eight filters in total) are also stored in a MATLAB file and processed by an open-source Java library ([JMatIO](https://github.com/diffplug/JMatIO)) during program execution.
+On the other hand, all filter data (eight filters in total) are also stored in a [MATLAB file](https://github.com/paradimdata/varimatstream/blob/main/mask/mask.mat) and evaluated by an open-source Java library ([JMatIO](https://github.com/diffplug/JMatIO)) during program execution.

 We also tried to minimize redundant calculations and focus on performance and accuracy.